The real reasons small business websites fail

 Beyond the technical side of things, there is a lot to consider in terms of copy, design and image optimisation that will make or break your ability to be within the search range of a new customer.

-From labelling images with keywords (as opposed to ‘banner left’ or ‘photo right’), readability considerations (lay off the grey small font people.
+From labeling images with keywords (as opposed to ‘banner left’ or ‘photo right’), readability considerations (lay off the grey small font people.
 It’s like reading porridge), highlighting keywords in such as way as to help your ranking without turning off your customers, these super simple things are often being missed.

 Simple things matter in the back end and front end.